Jesus says, in Matthew, Chapter 12, Verse 30, “He that is not with me is against me.”

 The previous generation served the gods of Egypt and the surrounding countries.

 In the wilderness, the Israelites seemed compelled to blend in with the world.
-That approach might have seemed easy, but it hurt them in the long run.
+That approach might have seemed easy at first, but it hurt them in the long run.

 Trying to please both God and the world prevents you from enjoying God’s best for your life (Jeremiah 5:25).